 - Accessibility improvements.
 Inclusiveness for people with disabilities is the driver for this project and the work in this area is focused on improving accessibility of the Boost theme and Forum.

-Moodle 3.7: planning in progress
+Moodle 3.7: development in progress

 - Code freeze (no new features accepted): 8th April 2019

 - QA cycle (start of QA testing): 15th April 2019